 Microscopic or gross hematuria can occur as a result of certain medical disease states associated with the kidney.
-Glomerulonephritis can cause gross or micocopic hematuria.
+Glomerulonephritis can cause gross or microscopic hematuria.
 It is a disease characterized by inflammation of the glomeruli, the microscopic organelles within the kidney that filter blood from the capillaries.
-Gromerulonephritis is a broad term and can occur as a result of many conditions such as diabetes, viral or bacterial infections, blood vessel disease or vasculitis, immunological diseases such as IgA nephropathy and more.
+Glomerulonephritis is a broad term and can occur as a result of many conditions such as diabetes, viral or bacterial infections, blood vessel disease or vasculitis, immunological diseases such as IgA nephropathy, and more.

-Sickle cell anemia, a disease affecting hemaglobin in red blood cells can cause hematuria.
+Sickle cell anemia, a disease affecting hemoglobin in red blood cells can cause hematuria.
 Alport's syndrome, a condition affecting the glomeruli in the kidney can cause hematuria too.

 Any traumatic event whether penetrating or blunt can cause gross or microscopic hematuria.
 Hematuria in the context of trauma is potentially associated with a serious injury and should be evaluated thoroughly by a urologist.

 Certain medications can cause gross or microscopic hematuria.
-An anti cancer medication called cyclophosphamide and even peniclllin has been associated with hematuria.
-All antiplatelet and anticoagulate agents such as aspirin, plavix, coumadin and elliquis can increase the risk for hematuria, but are not and explanation by themselves.
-Hematuria associated with medical therapy requires a thorough work up as well.
+An anti-cancer medication called cyclophosphamide and even penicillin has been associated with hematuria.
+All antiplatelet and anticoagulant agents such as aspirin, Plavix, coumadin, and elliquis can increase the risk for hematuria but are not and explanation by themselves.
+Hematuria associated with medical therapy requires a thorough workup as well.

 Anyone can have blood in the urine.
 Risk factors for hematuria include the same risk factors associated with the conditions that cause the hematuria.
-Increased age, male gender and history of smoking increase the concern for a malignancy as the cause for hematuria.
-Patients with any amount of gross hematuria or that meet the AUA definition of microscopic hematuria require a full work up.
+Increased age, male gender, and history of smoking increase the concern for malignancy as the cause for hematuria.
+Patients with any amount of gross hematuria or that meet the AUA definition of microscopic hematuria require a full workup.

-Depending on the degree of severity and the risk factors a patient a renal ultrasound, CT scan or an MRI is used.
+Depending on the degree of severity and the risk factors of a patient, a renal ultrasound, CT scan, or MRI is used.
 A gold standard initial test would be a CT scan with and without IV contrast with delayed images to highlight the ureters.
 Nearly all surgical conditions not seen on cystoscopy associated with gross hematuria can be diagnosed with this test.